 They will not need to submit a declination this season.

-It further says, quote, caregivers who do not obtain a COVID-19 vaccine or decline by November 30th may be removed from the hospital schedule, placed on unpaid leave, or may be subject to termination for construed noncompliance with the facility policy.
+It further says, quote, caregivers who do not obtain a COVID-19 vaccine or decline by November 30th may be removed from the hospital schedule, placed on unpaid leave, or may be subject to termination for construed non-compliance with the facility policy.

-When this started flying around as a hot new COVID conspiracy talking point, Providence tried to clarify their position and reached out to this idiot on Twitter saying, caregivers can choose to decline the vaccine.
+When this started flying around as a hot new COVID conspiracy talking point, Providence tried to clarify their position and reached out to this idiot on Twitter saying, quote, caregivers can choose to decline the vaccine.

 Those who do not wish to receive it simply need to submit a declination form by November 30th.

-They no longer need to request approval for a medical or religious exemption as many of our states and CMS required at the height of COVID.
+They no longer need to request approval for a medical or religious exemption, as many of our states and CMS required at the height of COVID.

-This policy has been our practice for many years with the flu vaccine and we are now extending this to the COVID vaccine.
+This policy has been our practice for many years with the flu vaccine, and we are now extending this to the COVID vaccine.

 This is the opposite of draconian, and it's really just an admin human resources issue.

-This is them trying to make sure that they have their paperwork in order, so they have express written documentation if a staff member isn't vaccinated, probably for legal or liability reasons.
+This is them trying to make sure that they have their paperwork in order so they have express written documentation if a staff member isn't vaccinated, probably for legal or liability reasons.

-This is not a get vaccinated or be fired issue, it's a fill out this season's form or you might be suspended issue, which admittedly is way less exciting than how this Twitter user framed it, which was then blindly and irresponsibly repeated by the Gateway Pundit.
+It's a fill out this season's form or you might be suspended issue, which admittedly is way less exciting than how this Twitter user framed it, which was then blindly and irresponsibly repeated by the Gateway Pundit, which is now expanded upon by Alex and all these other shitheads out there.

 Because these idiots refuse to read the stuff that they're basing their bullshit on, or because it's in their financial interest to pretend that they have zero reading comprehension, they got this completely 180 degrees wrong.